thomas-legrand/mnist-classification/README.md

 ### Starting the service

-Starting the service is as simply as `python3 app.py --host 0.0.0.0--port 9000`.
+Starting the service is as simple as `python3 app.py --host 0.0.0.0--port 9000`.

 Make sure that the machine is set up to accept inbound HTTP traffic from any IP.
 On Amazon EC2, you can do this by updating the security group assigned to your VM.

 ### Making a test request

-You can make a test request to the service using the command line tool `test_service.py`:
+You can make a test request to the service (from another machine or the same one) using the command line interface `test_service.py`:

 ```python3 test_service.py --host 35.166.130.221 --port 9000```